igoortc/movie-time/README.md

 # movieTime 🎞
 This is a simple project written in React ⚛️ (and Redux Saga) that searches movies from [an API](https://developers.themoviedb.org) and lists the results.
-If you click on a poster, you'll get more info on the movie.
+By clicking on a poster, more information about the movie will be displayed.

 I used [hops](https://github.com/xing/hops) as boilerplate.